CraftySalamander/RTS_Overlay/Readme.md

 ## Build order selection

-Below, you find the **Build Order** search bar.
+In the configuration panel, you find the **Build Order** search bar.
 To choose the build order to display, start by typing a few keywords.
 A list of up to 10 corresponding build orders appear.
 This is performed using a fuzzy search.
 Alternatively, you can deactivate this fuzzy search (or tune it) in the aforementioned settings file (JSON format) with the `bo_list_fuzz_search` flag.
 When set to False, all the keywords separated by spaces must appear in the selected build orders names.
 Finally, if you only type a single space character, the first 10 build orders will appear.
 The overlay has a filtering option to select your faction or a generic build order (and potentially the one of your opponent).

 Press *Enter* to select the build order appearing in bold.
 By default, the one selected is the first of the list, but you can use *Tab* to select another one.
 Another solution is to click with the mouse on the requested build order.